 The first one is political.
 The entire party system has to be reconstructed after the 2017 political earthquake.
 While this destructive phase has permitted Macron to sweep away the old political forces to the advantage of his new movement, it has also contributed to the weakening of the traditional mediatory institutions which will have to be rebuilt.
 This is also true for the president's movement, La République en Marche, which will have to transform itself into a party capable of fulfilling a mediatory role.
 The time horizon is short.
-The renewal of political forces has to be achieved before the next presidential election in 2022.
+The renewal of political forces has to be achieved before the next presidential election in 2022 and there is no indication in sight that change is under way.

 The second challenge is financial, budgetary and economic.
-The diagnosis is well-known: public deficits and debt must be drastically reduced, fiscal pressure lowered, and unemployment addressed with drastic policy changes.
-The task is daunting.
-However, two factors might help.
-The first one is linked to the overall economic improvement in the European Union and worldwide.
-This will help the government to respect EU rules on budget deficits, which in recent years France has repeatedly broken, and hopefully stabilize public debt.
-It will also absorb some of the unavoidable economic and social costs of reform.
-The other factor is Macron's commitment to an ambitious reform agenda.
-For the time being, the government has proceeded with speed and energy, leaving little space for opposition.
-The key issue will be the government's capacity to pursue its policy choices in the years to come.
+The diagnosis is well-known: public deficits and debt must be drastically reduced, fiscal pressure lowered and unemployment addressed with drastic policy changes.
+The task is daunting and no real progress has yet been achieved, except with respect to employment.
+The structural deficit has barely decreased while the budget deficit in 2019 will be higher, driven by increased public expenditure (social measures in response to the yellow vests protests) and lower economic growth.
+The public debt has increased further following the government's decision to take over the huge debt of the public railway company.
+At the time of writing, public debt had reached 100% of GDP.
+However, Macron remains committed to an ambitious reform agenda.
+The key issue will be the government's capacity to pursue its courageous policy choices in the years to come.
 The disconnection between the (short-term) political agenda and the (medium- to long-term) economic agenda is a crucial component of the equation.
 Indeed, there are not many more savings to be expected if structural reforms are not adopted and implemented.
 Education, professional training and industrial reconstruction are some of the many sectors that need to be restructured in order to achieve more substantial benefits.
+Some reforms are already in place but the lack of perceived results by the public might fuel discontent and skepticism.

 The third challenge is related to the overall structure of the bureaucracy and public sector.
 Both are comparatively inflated and inefficient.
 The approach to tackling unemployment by increasing public sector employment (in particular at the local level) has failed, and has considerably lowered the effectiveness and efficiency of public service provision.
-Similarly, the introduction of a more competitive framework for some public sectors (such as transportation) has repeatedly been postponed.
-Trimming redundant or inefficient administrations, revising policies that benefit vested interests, and simplifying the complex multi-layered territorial system ("millefeuille") will be necessary reforms.
-However, such reforms will likely produce protest and discontent in the short-term, while only proving beneficial much later.
+The introduction of a more competitive framework for public transportation, which had repeatedly been postponed, has finally been adopted after nearly four months of strikes in the national railway company.
+Trimming redundant or inefficient administrations, revising policies that benefit vested interests, and simplifying the complex multilayered territorial system ("millefeuille") are necessary reforms.
+However, these reforms have encountered fierce resistance from local authorities, which have not digested the reduction of their resources through various means (e.g., reducing a local tax on landlords and tenants).
+On the one hand, the local system is costly, too complex and needs ambitious reforms whose effects might be felt only in the long term.
+On the other hand, the central administration needs the support of local governments, which are responsible for two-thirds of public investments.
+After 18 months in power, it SGI 2019 | 6 France Report is not yet clear what measures might be adopted by the government in order to trim a sector that employs more than 5 million people.